 It’s a tough call.

-Even though we felt so, so excited to see our first referrals from Ebates, the online website that pretty much pays people to shop, they only pay quarterly.
+Even though I felt so, so excited to see my first referrals from Ebates, the online website that pretty much pays people to shop, they only pay quarterly.
 And, Reroute Lifestyle saw its first commissions from ShareASale affiliate network this month, too.
-So while we’re celebrating a successful first month in terms of earnings, we just can’t report that yet.
+So while I’m celebrating a successful first month in terms of earnings, I just can’t report that yet.

 Related Reading: Affiliate Marketing for Beginners

-But some people want proof that we’re getting paid this amount.
+But some people want proof that I’m getting paid this amount.
 And I understand.
-So, we share these screenshots not to gloat, but to confirm, that we were indeed paid for blogging in August.
+So, I share these screenshots not to gloat, but to confirm, that I am indeed getting paid for blogging in August.

-If you still have your doubts, please feel free to email us directly at firstname.lastname@example.org.
+If you still have your doubts, please feel free to email me directly at firstname.lastname@example.org.

 Related Reading: 3 Lessons from Sales to Increase Affiliate Sales on Your Blog